 One day, mysterious men arrived and met with her uncle, brother, and other men of the village.
 They spoke for hours and looked around the land near the pond.
 Nya was confused.
 The next day, people began clearing the land, in hopes that fresh water would be found and wells could be built.
 Nya and her brother were skeptical, but after a long time of drilling and hard work, clean, fresh water was available to the village people.
 Nya delights in the fact that she will no longer have to walk for so long for water that makes her family sick, and is even happier when she learns that a schoolhouse is to be built, where she will be able to learn to read and write.
 Perhaps the most wonderful part of it all, is that this was all made possible by a member of the rival tribe, a young man named Salva Dut.

 A Long Walk to Water is an inspiring true story about a young boy who experienced incredible challenges, setbacks, loss, and pain, but never gave up.
 Instead, he chose to devote his life to his nonprofit organization, Water for South Sudan, which has drilled over 250 wells, providing fresh water to hundreds of thousands of Sudanese people.
-Readers of all ages will be in awe of Salva’s perseverance, courage, and resilience.
+Readers of all ages, from all over the world will be in awe of Salva’s perseverance, courage, and resilience.